-Recently, I wrote an article about Coach John Wooden’s Pyramid of Success.
-At the bottom of his Pyramid of Success are his 12 Lessons in Leadership.
+At the bottom of Wooden’s Pyramid of Success are his 12 Lessons in Leadership.
 These are obviously geared toward a sports team, but this information can also be translated into your real-life relationships–personal and professional.
 For example: #1.
 Good values attract good people. #7.
 Make each day your masterpiece. #9.
 Make greatness attainable by all.

-Coach Wooden’s first lesson in leadership is about values:
+Coach Wooden’s first lesson in leadership is about values: Good values attract good people.

 What are Values?

-Values are those qualities that you believe (whether consciously or unconsciously) to be important in your life–both personally and professionally.
-They are your ideals.
-Values shape your behavior and your attitude toward life.
+- Values are those qualities that you believe (whether consciously or unconsciously) to be important in your life–both personally and professionally.

 When your thoughts, words, and actions are congruent; when you’re living as your authentic and best self–chances are your values are in alignment with the way you live your life.